Paleo Diet Rules - How it Works, What to Eat and the Risks

 Not all nutritional experts agree on Paleo, however.

-This found that following the Paleo diet increased the levels of a chemical in the gut which has been tied to heart disease.
+This study found that following the Paleo diet increased the levels of a chemical in the gut which has been tied to heart disease.
 Meat-heavy Paleo diets contain too much saturated fat, which can have serious negative health effects long-term.

 Can you eat cheese on Paleo?